 Yindyamarra – create a world worth living in

-We recognise the importance of Indigenous people working in health professions and the important role they play in encouraging Aboriginal and Torres Strait Islander people to access health services.
+We recognise the importance of First Nations people working in health professions and the important role they play in encouraging Aboriginal and Torres Strait Islander people to access health services.

-We have a dedicated Indigenous Health Success team who are able to help you build a secure support network to assist you along your studies to become a deadly future health leader.
+We have a dedicated First Nations Health Success team who are able to help you build a secure support network to assist you along your studies to become a deadly future health leader.

 We offer a suite of services and support to Aboriginal and Torres Strait Islander students on their academic journey to becoming successful health professionals.
-Together, we can help ‘close the gap’ and achieve better health outcomes for Indigenous communities.
+Together, we can help ‘close the gap’ and achieve better health outcomes for First Nations communities.

 Nursing is a very rewarding career and there are plenty of opportunities.
 Three Rivers UDRH sponsored me to attend a career development conference which was an amazing opportunity to meet up with other Indigenous nurses and be inspired by the mark they are making on the health industry.

-There are many support services available for Indigenous students while studying at Charles Sturt Uni.
+There are many support services available for First Nations students while studying at Charles Sturt Uni.

-Support is available for Indigenous students beginning their journey towards becoming a health professional.
+Support is available for First Nations students beginning their journey towards becoming a health professional.

-Yayalanha is a student-led mentoring group that helps Indigenous students succeed in becoming future health leaders.
+Yayalanha is a student-led mentoring group that helps First Nations students succeed in becoming future health leaders.

 Pathways into Health handbook